BrunoCaseiro/brunocaseiro.github.io/_pages/about.md

 ### 2023
 - Instructor @ University of Aveiro, OWASP ASVS Training
-- Speaker @ University of Aveiro, "Guidelines for cybersecurity training in higher education" workshop
+- Speaker @ University of Aveiro, "Guidelines for cybersecurity training in higher education"

 ### 2022
 - Speaker @ University of Aveiro, "Pentesting and Ethical Hacking"